extism/haskell-pdk/README.md

 foreign export ccall "greet" greet:: IO Int32
 ```

+This example also shows how to use the `getConfig` function to load runtime configuration values set by the host.

 Despite not needing any system access for this plugin, we will still compile it for `wasm32-wasi`, since there is no Haskell compiler targeting `wasm32-unknown-unknown`:

 ```bash